CodingAvenue/codestop-course-php-oop/content/Namespaces/Namespaces.q.md

 ```
 /// type=SS, id=0fc42d08-ffd9-445b-965c-39caee9f60fc, answer=[2]

-Remove the statement `use Math\Geometry;` on line 6 of `Main.php`.
+Remove the statement `use Math\Geometry;` on line 6 of `main.php`.
 Execute the program.
 What is its output?

  - It prints `10`.